mbugni/TotalChaosLegacy/README.md

 See [flatpak documentation](https://docs.flatpak.org/) for more info.

-The build can take a while (20 minutes or more), it depends on you machine performances.
+The build can take a while (20 minutes or more), it depends on your machine performances.
 It compile and install the app, making it available for all users in your system.

 ### 3 - Run the game
 You can run the game launching it from your favorite desktop, or manually by using the `flatpak` command: